Energetic analysis of disorder effects in an artificial spin ice with dipolar interactions: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by Consejo Nacional de Investigaciones Cient\'{\i}ficas y T\'ecnicas (CONICET), Argentina, PIP 2014/16 N$^\circ$ 112-201301-00629.
-RCB thanks C Rabini for her suggestions on the final manuscript.
+This work was partially supported by Consejo Nacional de Investigaciones Cient\'{\i}ficas y T\'ecnicas (CONICET), Argentina, PIP $\mathrm{N^o}\!$ 112-201301-00629.
+This work used computational resources from CCAD -- Universidad Nacional de C\'ordoba~\footnote{CCAD -- UNC: http://ccad.unc.edu.ar/}, in particular the Mendieta Cluster, which is part of SNCAD -- MinCyT, Rep\'ublica Argentina.
+The authors acknowledge D.~A. Martin, M.~L. Hoyuelos, J.~L. Iguain and P.~C. Guruciaga for fruitful discussions and suggestions.